Current Ratio Calculator

 What is a current ratio?

 The current ratio is one of the most popular liquidity ratios.
 It measures a company's ability to cover its short-term obligations (liabilities which are due within a year) with current assets.
 To assess this ability, the current ratio compares current total assets of a company to its current total liabilities.

-The current ratio is called "current" because, in contrast to other liquidity ratios, it incorporates all current assets (both liquid and illiquid) and liabilities.
+The current ratio, therefore, is called "current" because, in contrast to other liquidity ratios, it incorporates all current assets (both liquid and illiquid) and liabilities.

 The simple intuition that stands behind the current ratio is that the company's ability to fulfill its obligations depends on the value of current assets.

 The current ratio formula

 The value of the current ratio is calculated by dividing current assets by current liabilities.
 More precisely, the general formula for current ratio is:

 current_ratio = current assets / current_liabilities